mind medicine australia · Mind Medicine Australia

 Second anniversary

 This week Mind Medicine Australia turns two years old!
-In our two years, we have made remarkable progress in growing public awareness of Psychedelic-Assisted Therapy in Australia.
+In our two years, we have made remarkable progress in growing public awareness of Psychedelic-Assisted therapies in Australia.
 We are already seeing a paradigm shift in the curiosity, acceptance and interest into the use of medicine-assisted therapy for depression, addiction, PTSD, obsessive-compulsive disorder, anorexia and other mental and physical illnesses in our communities.

 In order to help those who are suffering with mental illness we have focused on four key strategic areas.
 Please see our strategic objectives to build the ecosystem in Australia for these medicines here.